-The fuel system used in Pursuit boats is designed to meet the requirements of the U.S. Coast Guard, the National Marine Manufacturers Association (NMMA) and the American Boat and Yacht Council (ABYC) in effect at the time of manufacture.
+The fuel system used in Pursuit boats is designed to meet the requirements of the U.S. Coast Guard, the National Marine Manufacturers Association (NMMA), and The American Boat and Yacht Council (ABYC) in effect at the time of manufacture.

-The gasoline fuel system has been factory inspected and pressure tested in accordance with regulations in effect at the time of manufacture.
+Fuel systems have been factory inspected and pressure tested in accordance with regulations in effect at the time of manufacture.
 This inspection assures that the system is air tight, leak proof and safe.
 It is the responsibility of the purchaser to maintain it in that condition.
 Make frequent inspections to assure that no deterioration or loosening of connections is resulting from vibration.